yannikschuler/yannikschuler.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I am a third year PhD student under the supervision of [Andrea Brini](https://andrea-brini.sites.sheffield.ac.uk/) in the [Algebraic Geometry and Mathematical Physics](https://agmp.sites.sheffield.ac.uk/) research group at the [University of Sheffield](https://www.sheffield.ac.uk/).
-I will submit my thesis next spring and I will be research associate in the group of [Dhruv Ranganathan](https://www.dhruvrnathan.net/) from March until August 2024.
-Afterwards I will be joining [Rahul Pandharipande](https://people.math.ethz.ch/~rahul/)'s group as a postdoc for two years.
+Currently I am a research associate in the group of [Dhruv Ranganathan](https://www.dhruvrnathan.net/).
+In September I will be joining [Rahul Pandharipande](https://people.math.ethz.ch/~rahul/)'s group as a postdoc for two years.

 My research focuses questions about enumerative invariants and the geometry of their moduli spaces — mostly in the framework of Gromov–Witten theory.
 Often these questions are inspired by topological quantum field theories.
 For instance currently I am working on a mathematical formulation of the refined topological string which I expect will allow us to study topological M-theory indirectly.